 The Music Education Program

-The Music Education Program at CCM serves approximately 75 students in residence each year in our undergraduate, and graduate programs.
+This year, the Music Education Program at CCM serves 86 students in residence in our undergraduate, and graduate programs.
 Drawing upon widely varied institutional and community resources, Bachelor's and Master's degrees are offered which:

 - integrate the high quality of music training and experience available in a conservatory environment with a strong program of liberal education and professional-pedagogical preparation,

 - draw upon the diversity of music teaching settings within the Cincinnati community (i.e., urban and suburban, school-based and community-based), and